Singapore Armed Forces: Post-independence

-In 1965 an Israeli military advisory team arrived in Singapore, which would remain in the country for the next nine years.
+An Israeli military advisory team arrived in Singapore in 1965, and remained in the country for the next nine years.
 Under the guidance of the Israeli military advisory team, the SAF established its organisation, doctrine, training, as well as its equipment, and arsenal.
 The SAF in Singapore benefited from conscription and massive public spending.
 In the mid-1970s, the SAF in Singapore had a force of 300,000 soldiers, including regular soldiers, conscript soldiers, as well as reserve force soldiers.
 The political purpose of the SAF in Singapore was to pose a reasonable deterrence to the two historically hostile neighbours of Singapore.
 Singapore became known as the "most heavily armed country on earth" when it purchased light tanks, M113 armoured personnel carriers, A-4 Skyhawks, and F-5 fighter aircraft in the mid-1970s.

-In the 1980s the SAF in Singapore armed itself to attain the capability to defend Singapore's maritime lifeline.
+In the 1980s, the SAF in Singapore armed itself to attain the capability to defend Singapore's maritime lifeline.
 In the mid-1980s Singapore purchased eight F-16 fighter-bombers, demonstrating the intent to maintain the SAF as unrivalled in Southeast Asia.
 In the early 1990s the SAF in Singapore attained the military force necessary to defend Singapore up to 1,000 miles at sea, and therefore respond if necessary to any conflict in the region.

 21st century

 Singapore has been described as "a military powerhouse with the best air force and navy in Southeast Asia."
 Singapore's wealth allows it to acquire and make the best equipment available as well as incorporate high-end technological equipment into its nation's military forces.
 The SAF is also called "the most technologically advanced armed forces across the Association of Southeast Asian Nation states".

 A recent example is Singapore's decision in the early 2020s to acquire twenty Lockheed Martin F-35 Lightning II aircraft, comprising twelve F-35Bs and eight F-35As.
 Singapore distinguishes itself from the rest of Southeast Asia through its advanced technology and equipment, described as operating "at a very high level of capability" and being "integrated into a single cohesive fighting force."
 It will also be the only air force in Southeast Asia to possess F-35s.

 On 1 July 2018, the Minister for Defence Ng Eng Hen announced that the SAF would transition from its current third-generation technologies to next-generation technologies by overhauling its arsenal.
 On 27 February 2019, the office of Inspector-General of the Armed Forces was set up to ensure that safety protocols are applied and enforced throughout the military following the death of Aloysius Pang, who was the fourth training related fatality in 18 months after 2017.
 Armed Forces Day is commemorated by the SAF annually on 1 July, with a parade held at the SAFTI Military Institute.
 The SAF celebrated its 60th anniversary on 1 July 2025.